 Feeling fit and healthy after having a baby can sometimes seem like an unsurmountable task.
-I've had a lot of Mums ask me what my secret is but the truth is there's no one thing that magically makes you feel like your pre-baby self, it's really a handful of small, yet important actions that I work into my days in order to help me stay motivated, energised and feeling good.
+I've had a lot of mums ask me what my 'secret' is, but the truth is there's no one thing that magically makes you feel like your pre-baby self, it's really a handful of small, yet important actions that I work into my day in order to help me stay motivated, energised and feeling good.

 Don’t be in a rush to start working out.
 Take care of your body from the inside out first with good food and water (see below).

-Water is essential for life.
+Water is essential for living, we all know that.
 It's the one thing we need to consume on a daily basis in order to keep our body functioning.
 This becomes even more important when you're breastfeeding.

 The food you eat is so important when you're a new mum.
 Forget feeling guilty about not pounding the pavements, the best thing you can do for your body after having a baby is to fuel it with nutritious food.

-Food that's high in nutrients will not only help to produce better breastmilk for your baby but it will also make you feel better, give you more energy, aid in your recovery and help fight fatigue from sleep deprivation.
+Food that's high in nutrients will not only help to produce better quality breast milk for your baby, but it will also make you feel better, give you more energy, aid in your recovery and help fight fatigue from sleep deprivation.

 This will help in more ways than one.
-By feeding your baby first your boobs won’t feel so heavy and therefore it will be more comfortable if you are doing high impact activity.
+By feeding your baby first your boobs won’t feel so heavy and therefore, you'll be more comfortable...especially if you are doing high impact activity.

 Secondly, your baby is less likely to need feeding mid-workout, meaning less chance of being disturbed.
-But if they do need your boobs every 5 seconds (like my 3 babies did) you should find yourself a comfortable yet supportive nursing sports bra like the Cadenshae Nursing Sports Bras so it won’t matter too much anyway.
+But, if they do need your boobs every five seconds (like mine do!) you should find yourself a comfortable, yet supportive nursing sports bra so you're ready to feed straight away.

-5, Don’t be afraid to ask for help or accept help when it’s offered
+5. Don’t be afraid to ask for help, or accept it when it’s offered.

-Whether it be so you can squeeze in a 10min nap, or to simply have a shower and wash your hair (ahhh, that first hair wash post baby), taking time for yourself in those first few months is crucial for you, your baby and your family.
+Whether it be so you can have a nap, or to simply have a lengthy shower and wash your hair!
+Taking some time for yourself in those first few months is crucial for your mental wellbeing.

-Have a goal of doing just 2 minutes of movement.
-It can be dancing for 2 min, a few squats or even lunging in the back yard with the pram.
+Have a goal of doing just two minutes of movement.
+It can be dancing for two minutes, a few squats or even lunging in the back yard with the pram.
 Just anything!

-So often we think that unless we get a sweat up and bust our arse for 30min or an hour, then it wasn’t worth doing.
+So often we think that unless we get a sweat up for 30min or an hour, then it wasn’t worth doing.
 This is so far from the truth.
-Every little bit is doing good.
-You might find that you can do 10 squats in the morning while waiting for the washing to finish, 10 lunges holding baby while watching TV, and another 10 squats later in the day, it doesn’t have to be ALL at once.
+Every little bit is doing you good.
+You might find that you can do 10 squats in the morning while waiting for the washing to finish.
+Ten lunges holding baby while watching TV, and another 10 squats later in the day while waiting for the onions to brown!
+It doesn’t have to be ALL at once.
 Don’t be too hard on yourself.
 JUST MOVE, that’s all there is to it.

-Once you do start exercising, my best tip for fitting in exercise around breastfeeding, nappy changes, washing, eating, drinking, nappy changes, washing, breastfeeding (you get it), is to wear clothes that are conducive to exercise.
+Once you do start exercising, my best tip for fitting in exercise around breastfeeding, nappy changes, washing, eating, drinking, nappy changes, washing, breastfeeding, nappy changes (you get it)...is to wear clothes that are conducive to exercise.
 Put on clothes for the day that you're able to exercise in.

-When you happen to have 5 mins spare during the day while baby is napping, wearing a dress isn’t exactly going to entice you to do some quick exercise.
-But, if you are wearing leggings or shorts, a good nursing sports bra and comfy nursing tank you are MUCH more likely to bust out a few squats, take baby for a walk or do some stretches.
-It’s hard enough to get off the couch some days or even get out of the house, but if you are geared up for it from the get go you'll be off to a great start.
+When you happen to have five minutes spare during the day while baby is napping, wearing a dress isn’t exactly going to entice you to do some quick exercise.
+But, if you're wearing leggings or shorts, a good nursing sports bra and a comfy nursing tank you are MUCH more likely to bust out a few squats, take baby for a walk or do some stretches.
+It’s hard enough to get off the couch some days or even get out of the house, but if you are geared up for it from the get go...you'll be off to a great start.